Creative Ways Spa, Salon, and Wellness Businesses Are Approaching Life in the COVID Landscape

 - Sell a spa in a box

 Your customers are likely stuck at home and need a little self-care.
 Use your retail items and create a spa package for them—think about candles, lotions, masks, and essential oils.
 Take what makes your spa unique and sell it to your customers.
 It’ll keep you top of mind for them and give them a little bit of serenity in this crazy time (and give your business some additional revenue).

 You aren’t alone in this—your neighboring businesses may be feeling the strain, too.
 But you can help each other by cross-promoting on your social channels or targeting shared customers through businesses that remain open.
 Food for thought: partner with a restaurant on a co-promotion for a coupon on a retail purchase at your business with every takeout order.

 - Do a review campaign

 Your tried and true customers want to help you right now, and getting more reviews is a great way to engage them and strengthen your brand all at the same time.
 Longevity Wellness in Charleston, SC, is encouraging its customers to do just that—and in exchange, the customers get a discount on their next service.
 "We’re hoping that if we provide information to get through this time, they’ll give us the positive feedback," Alana Long, founder of Longevity Wellness said.
 (Worried about negative reviews?
 We’ve got a guide for that.)

 - Heal from a distance

 While you may prefer to be in the same room with your customers, there may be opportunities to heal through video or phone calls.
 Can you do distance Reiki healings or offer self-massage tips?
 Can you coach through a video chat?
 Denver Sports Recovery in Colorado is posting stretching videos on their Instagram account, and NCAT’s practitioners are offering video services.
 “Our gifts aren’t just touch,” Reid said.
 “Human connection is going to help us heal and get this.”
-Check out how to leverage video for your business here.

 - Automate reminders (and serenity)